The Barber of Seville: Performance history

 The role of Rosina was originally written for a contralto.
 According to music critic Richard Osborne, writing in The New Grove Dictionary of Opera, "it is important to record the degree to which singers have sometimes distorted Rossini's intentions.
 The most serious distortion has been the upward transposition of the role of Rosina, turning her from a lustrous alto into a pert soprano."
 However, it has also been noted that Rossini, who frequently altered his music for specific singers, wrote a new aria for the second act for Joséphine Fodor-Mainvielle, a soprano who had sung Rosina in the 1818 London premiere, and sang the new aria c.
 1820 at the Théâtre-Italien in Paris, where it was published.
 According to Alberto Zedda, the author of the first critical edition of the opera, 'the transposition of the part of Rosina from contralto to soprano entails the need to transfer to a lower voice the role of the seconda donna, Berta, written by Rossini for a soprano voice.
 A mezzo-soprano Berta will find the tessitura of her aria "Il vecchiotto cerca moglie" uncomfortable, and the climb to C_{6} required at the conclusion of the grand concertato of the first-act finale rather difficult to achieve'.

 The singing lesson in act 2 has often been turned into "a show-stopping cabaret".
 Adelina Patti was known to include Luigi Arditi's "Il bacio", the Bolero from Verdi's I vespri siciliani, the Shadow Song from Meyerbeer's Dinorah, and Henry Bishop's "Home!
 Sweet Home!".
 Nellie Melba followed suit, accompanying herself on the piano in the final song.
 Pauline Viardot began the practice of inserting Alexander Alyabyev's "Nightingale".
 In a recording of a La Scala performance in 1956, Maria Callas sang a shortened version of "Contro un cor", transposed up a tone, in E.

-Once after Patti had sung a particularly florid rendition of the opera's legitimate aria, "Una voce poco fa", Rossini is reported to have asked her: "Very nice, my dear, and who wrote the piece you have just performed?"
+Once, after Patti had sung a particularly florid rendition of the opera's legitimate aria, "Una voce poco fa", Rossini is reported to have asked her: "Very nice, my dear, and who wrote the piece you have just performed?"

+"Cessa di più resistere," Count Almaviva's bravura aria at the end of act 2, was omitted from most performances starting shortly after the opera's premiere and is missing from many older "complete" recordings.
+(The 1959 Metropolitan Opera set is an exception, though Cesare Valletti, who sang the aria for the studio recording, never did so when he performed the role live at the Met.)
+More recently it has tended to be included more often than not, and audiences and home listeners have grown to expect it.